 The Undergraduate Alumni Fee is a voluntary payment of \$10.00 per semester for four years and results in a Lifetime Membership in the Oneonta Alumni Association.
 The Fee supports scholarships to undergraduate and graduate students, campus grants for student research, library acquisitions, academic excellence programs, networking events, professional development opportunities, alumni communications, and a variety of cultural, educational, and social programs that enhance our campus.
-It also one of the criteria considered in the determination of Alumni Association Scholarships.
+Payment of the Undergraduate Alumni fee is also one of the criteria necessary to be considered for Alumni Association Scholarships.